rajeshvkothari/oom/Internal/NEW_GIN_README.md

   - Verify the sdwan model:

-	- For built-in(puccini) workflow or argo-workflow:
+	- For puccini-workflow or argo-workflow:

 	  Verify {SERVICE_INSTANCE_NAME}_SDWAN_Site_A and {SERVICE_INSTANCE_NAME}_SDWAN_Site_B VMs should   be created on AWS N.California region.